bioinformatics-core-shared-training/Managing-your-research-data/README.md

 # When and where?

-- Friday 23rd February 2019; 12:30 - 16:30; eLearning 1 - School of Clinical Medicine, Addenbrookes site
+- Tuesday 26th February 2019; 12:30 - 16:30; eLearning 1 - School of Clinical Medicine, Addenbrookes site

 ### Brought to you by the Cambridge University [Data Champions](http://www.data.cam.ac.uk/intro-data-champions)